Chest Injuries After a Car Accident in Atlanta

 Blunt chest injuries tend to be much more devastating than penetrating injuries, accounting for between 20 and 25 percent of these deaths.

 Types of Chest Injuries Commonly Caused by Atlanta Car Accidents

 The term “chest injury” does not refer to one specific type of injury.
 Rather, it refers to several different types of trauma that affect the chest.
 There are two ways to categorize chest injuries – blunt force trauma and penetrating trauma.
 Blunt force trauma is most common and occurs as a result of a high-velocity impact.
 In other words, something hits, applies pressure to, or makes contact with your chest.
 Penetrating trauma means that your chest wall breached, typically by a foreign object or projectile.

 Your ribcage, which protects your thoracic cavity, is made up of 12 different bones.
 It’s not uncommon for one or more of these bones to fracture or break due to the trauma of a car accident.
-Statistically speaking, fractures usually affect the ribs toward the bottom of the ribcage more frequently than those near the top.
+Statistically speaking, fractures usually affect the ribs toward the bottom of the ribcage more frequently that those near the top.
 This is due to the fact that the ribs higher in the chest are secured by the collarbone and shoulder blades, while the bones lower in the chest are more flexible.

 Fractured ribs can be incredibly painful and make it very difficult to breathe.
 If a rib is fully broken, it can potentially do extensive harm to the internal organs the ribcage is supposed to protect.
 Broken ribs can tear tissue, puncture organs, and cause massive internal bleeding.

 Trauma to the chest is sometimes so violent that it causes internal injuries, including damage to the organs – including the liver, spleen, heart, and lungs.
 Damage to the organs may or may not be caused by fractured ribs.